skyzh/BPlusTree/README.md

 ## Todo

-* Reduce overhead in serialize and deserialize by passing istream as argument
+- [x] Reduce overhead in serialize and deserialize by passing istream as argument

-* Reduce page swap overhead by introducing read-only page request
+- [ ] Reduce page offload overhead by introducing read-only page request
+- [ ] Use HashMap to store pages in memory to store larger dataset.
+- [ ] Implement copy constructor and assign
+- [ ] Implement iterator and const iterator
+- [ ] Port to upstream: size, empty, iterator, return value of find and insert.